10x Performance Increase

 • Object oriented programming,

-• Fractal Web™ architecture,
+• Fractal Computing™ architecture,

 • Full stack development frameworks (at macro and micro scale), and